['Air Programs']

 (B) The frequency of the HHV determinations (e.g., once a month, once per fuel lot).

-(C) The high heat values used in the CO2 emissions calculations for each type of fuel combusted during the reporting year, in mmBtu per short ton for solid fuels, mmBtu per gallon for liquid fuels, and mmBtu per scf for gaseous fuels.
-Report a HHV value for each calendar month in which HHV determination is required.
+(C) The annual average, and, where applicable, monthly high heat values used in the CO 2 emissions calculations for each type of fuel combusted during the reporting year, in mmBtu per short ton for solid fuels, mmBtu per gallon for liquid fuels, and mmBtu per scf for gaseous fuels.
+Report an HHV value for each calendar month in which HHV determination is required.
 If multiple values are obtained in a given month, report the arithmetic average value for the month.

 (D) If Equation C-2c of this subpart is used to calculate CO2 mass emissions, report the total quantity (i.e., pounds) of steam produced from MSW or solid fuel combustion during each month of the reporting year, and the ratio of the maximum rate heat input capacity to the design rated steam output capacity of the unit, in mmBtu per lb of steam.